 If you think that an agent can represent both the buyer and seller equally, you may want to reconsider.
 While an agent may have every good intention to do the right thing when in a dual representation situation, it rarely works out best for one party or the other.
 As the buyer, it is easier for you to find an agent who can represent your needs and goals.
-Here are 8 reasons to never buy a house without a buyers agent in Los Angeles.
+Here are 8 reasons to never buy a house without a buyers agent in Riverside.

 No Extra Cost

 You don’t pay for a buyer’s agent.
 The maximum a real estate transaction can charge is 6% in commission paid to a buyer’s and seller’s agent.
 The seller pays commission, so this is a cost the buyer never needs to be concerned with.
 Since you don’t have to worry about the cost, get someone on your side to run the transaction.